sofiabravo103/twitter-tweets-extractor/README.md

 ~~~~~

 In the examples folder you will find an example of how the configuration file must look.
 Minimal required information is either some keyword or twitter user to produce a search.
-Keywords are created as lists,
-in order to provide searches using multiple words in future versions.
+Keywords are created as lists, in order to provide searches using multiple words in future versions.
+If you just want one of these then ** define both ** but leave the other in blank.
 ~~~~~
 spec_keywords = [
   ['#...'],